Japurá–Solimões–Negro moist forests: Flora

 The Japurá–Solimoes–Negro moist forests ecoregion has medium endemism, but the holds many rare or endangered flora.

 The ecoregion is in the Neotropical realm and the tropical and subtropical moist broadleaf forests biome.

-There are many rivers and flooded areas, but the most of the vegetation is terra firme forest, not subject to flooding.
+There are many rivers and flooded areas, but most of the vegetation is terra firme forest, not subject to flooding.

 The ecoregion is part of the Río Negro-Juruá Moist Forests, a global ecoregion, the other parts being the Negro–Branco, Solimões–Japurá and Caquetá moist forests.

 The reasonably intact global ecoregion has high annual rainfall, diverse soils and varied terrain, resulting in a high level of biodiversity.

 It has not been studied in great depth by scientists.

 Most of the Japurá–Solimoes–Negro moist forests ecoregion is covered by terra firme forests growing on poor soil.

 These forests typically have a 25 to 30 m canopy, either open or closed with emergent trees up to 40 m.

 Common families of trees are Fabaceae, Sapotaceae, Rubiaceae, Chrysobalanaceae, Lauraceae and Annonaceae.

 There are many palms in the understory and canopy of the different types of forest.

 In the terra firme areas the most common palms are miriti and carana in the genus Mauritia.

 Other terra firme trees include Brazil nut (Bertholletia excelsa), sucupira (Bowdichia virgilioides) and rubber (Hevea spruceana).

 Trees in igapó forests along the Jaú River in the west include Elvasia calophylla, Swartzia laevicarpa, Pouteria elegans, Aldina latifolia, Swartzia polyphylla, Ouratea hexasperma, Mollia speciosa, Leopoldiana pulchra, Inga puntata and Heterostemon mimosoides.

 Trees along the Tarumã Mirim River to the east include Vismia amazonica, Unonopsis guatterioides, Pentaclethra macroloba, Macrolobium suaveolens, Eschweilera parvifolia, Caraipa grandiflora, Aspidosperma nitidum and Mabea nitida.

 Timber trees on the upper margins of the várzea include Ceiba pentandra, Manilkara amazonica, and Virola surinamensis.